Paul Holmes (Liberal Democrat politician)

 Paul Robert Holmes (born 16 January 1957) is a politician in the United Kingdom.
-He was the Liberal Democrat Member of Parliament for Chesterfield, previously held by Tony Benn, from 2001 to 2010.
+He was the Liberal Democrat Member of Parliament for Chesterfield, succeeding the Labour Party's Tony Benn, from the 2001 general election until his defeat in 2010.

 Early life

-He grew up in Sheffield on a council estate.
-He went to Prince Edward Primary School, Manor Top, then Firth Park Secondary School (now Firth Park Community Arts College), a comprehensive from 1969 (when he was 12).
+Holmes grew up in Sheffield on a council estate.
+He went to Prince Edward Primary School, Manor Top, then Firth Park Secondary School (now Firth Park Community Arts College), which became a comprehensive in 1969.

 Career

 Holmes graduated in History from the University of York in 1978 and before being elected an MP, was a history teacher for 22 years.
 He gained a PGCE from the University of Sheffield.
 He taught from 1979 to 1984 at Chesterfield School (now Brookfield Community School), then Buxton College from 1984–90, and from 1990–2001 he was Head of Sixth Form at Buxton Community School (the successor to Buxton College).

 Political career

-Holmes joined the SDP in 1983.
-From 1987 to 1995, representing the Liberal Democrats, he was a councillor for Brimington South Ward, then from 1999 to 2003 for Walton ward on Chesterfield Borough Council.
+Holmes joined the Social Democratic Party (SDP) in 1983.
+He was a councillor on Chesterfield Borough Council for Brimington South Ward from 1987 to 1995, firstly as a Social Democrat and then as a Liberal Democrat after the SDP merged with the Liberal Party to form the Liberal Democrats in 1988.
+He also served on the council from 1999 to 2003 for Walton ward.
 Holmes is currently the lead councillor for the opposition on Chesterfield Borough Council and is a councillor for Barrow Hill and New Whittington ward.